If you have poor

 you will be able to lease a home if you have poor or

-co-signing service may
+or a co-signing service may

-be beneficial, but is not a guaranteed solution
+be beneficial, but is not a guaranteed solution.

 Potential renters are advised to do their own research